 Founded in 1895, KU (then the Kindergarten Union of NSW) opened Australia’s first preschool aimed at providing education to the community’s most disadvantaged children – and in that moment, early education in Australia was born.
 Today KU is one of Australia’s largest and leading providers of preschools, childcare and other early education services, and remains proudly not for profit.

 "From our beginnings, KU has believed in the value of play for young children and the importance of having specialised early childhood teachers and educators working with children and their families in the context of their communities.”

 Christine Legg, CEO

-For 125 years KU has played an important role in shaping the lives of generations of young Australians; a significant, and unmatched, milestone in Australian history.
+For over 125 years KU has played an important role in shaping the lives of generations of young Australians; a significant, and unmatched, milestone in Australian history.

-Since its beginnings 125 years ago, much has changed in Australian early education – the buildings and playgrounds, regulations and standards, funding to support children with additional needs and research have all come a long way.
+Since its beginnings over 125 years ago, much has changed in Australian early education – the buildings and playgrounds, regulations and standards, funding to support children with additional needs and research have all come a long way.
 The more recent impact of technology on the education and care of young children is significant.